 Nestled between Shoreditch High Street and Bethnal Green Road, the Boundary Estate is now a sought-after Victorian red brick development arranged around the circular park of Arnold Circus.
 London's most notorious slum, the Old Nichol, was demolished to make way for the new social housing scheme – London's first and arguably the first of its kind in the world.
 We take a look at its history and explore available properties in the area.

 The Boundary Estate tenements were constructed by the newly-formed London County Council (LCC) in the 1890s.
 Local vicar Revd.
 Osborne Jay was the visionary behind the scheme, having moved to the parish in 1886.
-He worked hard to improve the lives of his parishioners, but eventually concluded that the slum he ministered in had to be demolished to remedy the social ills fostered within its squalid streets.
+He worked hard to improve the lives of his parishioners, but eventually concluded that the Old Nichol slum he was ministering in had to be demolished to remedy the social ills fostered within its squalid streets.

 To give an idea of the living conditions in the Old Nichol slum, the Illustrated London News included this vivid description in 1863:

 It is but one painful and monotonous round of vice, filth and poverty, huddled in dark cellars, ruined garrets, bare and blackened rooms, reeking with disease and death, and without the means, even if there were the inclination, for the most ordinary observations of decency and cleanliness.

 Conditions in the Old Nichol were also brought into the public eye by the novel A Child of the Jago by Arthur Morrison.
 This account of a child's struggle with various vices was inspired by a visit the writer paid to the area at the invitation of Revd.
 Jay.